fractus-io/keras-tutorial/README.md

 Overfitting occurs when you achieve a good fit of your model on the training data, while it does not generalize well on new, unseen data.
 In other words, the model learned patterns specific to the training data, which are irrelevant in other data.

-We will use regularization technique in attempt to improve model and reduce overffiting.
+Regularization technique is used in order to reduce overffiting.
-Regularization is a technique which makes slight modifications to the model such that the model generalizes better.
+Regularization makes slight modifications to the model such that the model generalizes better.
 This in turn improves the model’s performance on the unseen data as well.

 Keras provides handy support for regularitaion.